Our Top Tips for Choosing a Mobility Scooter

 These innovative scooters are compact and easily transportable.
 They fold down, either manually or automatically, and are often small enough to fit in the boot of a car.

-Our best-selling Discovery scooter is lightweight, and once folded, moves like a suitcase.
+Our best-selling Discovery scooter is lightweight and moves like a suitcase once folded.
 Its revolutionary folding system means it’s easy to use.
 Simply press a button, and the scooter will unfold (or fold) on its own in less than twenty seconds!

 It’s also worth considering how many wheels you want on your scooter.
-Three wheel scooters, like the our popular Explorer model, are usually lighter than four wheel models.
+Three-wheel scooters, like our popular Explorer model, are usually lighter than four-wheel models.
 They’re easier to manoeuvre, as they require less space to turn, and are often foldable.
-However, if you’re concerned about your ability to balance, four wheel scooters like the Tracker offer greater stability.
+However, if you’re concerned about your ability to balance, four-wheel scooters like the Tracker offer greater stability.

-Will you be storing your scooter outside?
+When you choose your next scooter, you may want to consider where you’ll be storing it.
+Will you be keeping it outside?
 If so, you may want to invest in a scooter garage or scooter cove to protect your scooter from the elements.
-A scooter ramp will help you navigate steps or uneven surfaces safely, and a handy backpack or bag is essential for popping to the shops.
+You may also consider a scooter ramp to help you navigate steps or uneven surfaces safely.

 We hope this guide has been helpful.
 If you would like to speak to someone in more detail about choosing the right mobility scooter for you, call us free on 0800 999 2831 or visit one of our showrooms.